Dave Meyers (director): Early life

 Born and raised in Berkeley, California, Dave Meyers developed his love for film while working for a local Landmark cinema at age 17.
-After graduating from Berkeley High School he attended Loyola Marymount University where he studied Film Production and Philosophy.
+After graduating from Berkeley High School he attended Loyola Marymount University, where he studied Film Production and Philosophy.

 Career

-After graduating from Loyola Marymount University, Meyers worked his way through the studio systems at Paramount and Fox before filming his first music video with rap crew The Whoridas.
+After graduating from Loyola Marymount University, Meyers worked his way through the studio systems at Paramount and Fox before filming his first music video with rap crew The WhoRidas.

 Inspired by a chance meeting with director Gus Van Sant, Meyers steered his focus away from feature film-making to directing music videos.
-He has directed more than 200 videos for some of the music industry’s most popular recording artists.
-His work brought dozens of nominations and 12 MTV Video Music Awards including the 2003, 2011, 2017 and 2018 MTV Video Music Award for Best Video of the Year.
+He has directed more than 200 videos for popular recording artists.
+He has received many nominations and 12 MTV Video Music Awards including the 2003, 2011, 2017 and 2018 MTV Video Music Award for Video of the Year.
 In 2006, he won the Grammy Award for Best Music Video for co-directing Missy Elliott's "Lose Control".

-In 1999, Meyers directed the Eddie Griffin comedy Foolish and in 2007, he directed the remake of The Hitcher, which was produced by director Michael Bay.
+In 1999, Meyers directed the Eddie Griffin comedy Foolish.
+In 2007, he directed the remake of The Hitcher, which was produced by director Michael Bay.
+In 2020, he directed the Netflix original series Sneakerheads.
+Some unreleased films he had been attached to direct in the past include The Owl, a vigilante drama, Topsiders, an adventure film set up at DreamWorks Pictures, and Breaking the Box, a heist film set up at 20th Century Fox.

-Meyers is a frequent collaborator to Janet Jackson, Ariana Grande, Britney Spears, Katy Perry, Missy Elliott, Jay-Z, Snoop Dogg, Jennifer Lopez & Pink.
+Meyers is a frequent collaborator with Janet Jackson, Ariana Grande, Britney Spears, Katy Perry, Missy Elliott, Jay-Z, Snoop Dogg, Jennifer Lopez and Pink.